DEBATE ON THEODICY

 The Bible isn't "incredibly accurate".
 Anonymous cites this as "an objective fact", "demonstrated for ten years in The Investigator, often in debate and therefore reliable".
 He's attempted to demonstrate its accuracy and, presumably, because he's gone unchallenged, has proved to himself that he's right, rather like Paul's defence of the Good Book as "self authenticating" (Investigator 61)!
 One of us is utterly wrong.
 However, Anonymous writes so well and so entertainingly that I say, please keep fighting the good fight, but he should realise that self deception could very well apply to his own beliefs, totally unaided by any mythical being, variously known as Lucifer, Old Nick and The Great Deceiver.

-I'd like to recommend the
+to recommend the

 source of some

 of my views: it's The Psychology of Anomalous Experience